Health care, energy companies power US stock market higher

 Despite the 11th-hour rally, the benchmark S&P 500 index ended with its second weekly loss in four weeks.

 Gains in health care and energy companies powered the market higher.
-Energy companies also rose.

 The market got a brief boost after President Donald Trump expressed optimism that the U.S. and China will reach a deal to resolve their costly trade dispute.
 The remarks came as representatives of both countries have resumed talks.